 Video games have become an extremely popular, and all-consuming hobby for some people.
-And I hear from many that they can feel like they can’t control the draw to play.
+And I hear from many that they can feel like they can’t stop playing games.

 This comes from an acknowledgment that they might be spending too much time playing games, but something is holding them back from simply holding off.